Canadian-Intelligence-Agency/Macro-Computing/README.md

 ## Overview

 Macro-Computing focuses on creating functional computational systems at a human-visible scale, where components like logic gates are constructed from materials like soil or metal sheets.
-These systems aim to replicate fundamental computing operations (e.g., AND, OR, XOR) and combine them into processor-like architectures.
+These systems aim to replicate fundamental computing operations (e.g., AND, OR, XOR, NOT) and combine them into processor-like architectures.
 By using non-traditional materials, Macro-Computing offers insights into the principles of computation, material science, and sustainable technology.

 ## Whitepapers

-### Soil-Based XOR System for Macro-Scale Computing Exploration
+### Soil-Based Logic Gates and Processor-Like System

-This paper outlines the construction of a soil-based XOR logic system, utilizing the electrical properties of soil to perform computational operations.
-It explores how natural materials can be engineered to create functional logic gates and discusses potential applications in low-cost, environmentally integrated computing.
+This paper presents a soil-based computing system that implements fundamental logic gates (XOR, AND, OR, NOT) using layered soils with electrical inputs in small pottery pots.
+By leveraging soil conductivity, the system mimics digital logic operations and can be synchronized to form a rudimentary processor-like system.
+It explores applications in education, environmental integration, and unconventional computing research.
 [Read the paper](SOIL-BASED-LOGIC-GATES-AND-PROCESSOR.md)

 ### Metal Sheet-Based Logic Gates and Processor-Like System